-In a skillet over medium heat, cook 1 pound of ground pork.
+In a skillet over medium heat, cook 1 pound of ground turkey.
 Stir occasionally to break up clumps, cook until no longer pink, about 3-5 minutes.
 Remove from heat, set aside.

 In a large bowl, combine one 15-ounce canred enchilada sauce and one 4-ounce can of tomato sauce.

 In a small bowl, place one 15-ounce can of refried beans.